FlyWong/getdata-012AssignmentSubmission/CodeBook.md

 Code Book

-This Code Book describes the data, its variables and transformations (using run_analysis.R) performed to clean up the data
+This Code Book describes the  raw data, its variables and transformations (using run_analysis.R) performed to obtain the required tidy data set.

-1. Data
+1. Data (raw data)

 1.1 Data Source